Kingston Parks & Recreation

 • Concession Stand Operations must follow the Concession Stand Policies and Procedures.
 See separate Policy and Procedures Guidelines.

 • Prior Approval Needed: Any work to be performed on Town property must be approved by the Town Department assigned jurisdiction of that property.
-The Reed Community fields and grounds, as well as the Opachinski Athletic Complex, are under the jurisdiction of the Recreation Commission and any, and all work on any part of the property, buildings, equipment, must be approved by the Recreation Commission prior to the commencement of the work, even if funding is being provided by KYSO.
+The Reed Community fields and grounds, as well as the Opachinski Athletic Complex, are under the jurisdiction of the parks & Recreation Department and any, and all work on any part of the property, buildings, equipment, must be approved by the Parks & Recreation Department and Recreation Commission prior to the commencement of the work, even if funding is being donated by KYSO.
 This excludes game day preparation, such as raking, lining, and adding clay as needed to the pitcher’s mound.
-At no time should any product, including any type of pesticide fertilization or seed, be put down on any of the fields by anyone other than the Town contracted contractor; coordinated through the Recreation Department.
+The use or application of any type of pesticide fertilization or seed, is prohibited by anyone other than the Town contractor; designated by the Parks & Recreation Department.

-• All work performed at the Opachinski Complex and on the Govoni and Lootz fields must follow the same laws required by the municipalities with regard to work bids, contractor’s liability insurance,prevailing wages, etc., as it is Town owned property.
+• All work performed and contracted services at the Opachinski Athletic Complex and on the Reed Property Fields must follow the same laws required by the municipalities regarding work bids, contractor’s liability insurance, prevailing wages, etc., as it is Town owned property.

 Field Use Rules:

-• It is imperative to maintain an accurate field schedule in order to have the irrigation system scheduled and in operation effectively and efficiently.
+• Field Use requests need to be specific to the times being used by the Sports Organizations, and not be approved for a “block scheduling”.
+It is imperative to maintain an accurate field schedule to have the irrigation system scheduled and in operation effectively and efficiently, and for Contractor field work.

 • It is the responsibility of the KYSO sports organization using any fields to ensure that any debris created by your group (or visiting teams) is properly disposed of prior to leaving the field.

-• Any persons using Town facilities do so at their own risk.
+• Any persons using Town facilities do so at their own risk; please see Disclaimer below that is acknowledged by all Organizations when creating their reservation request.

-• No Dogs Allowed per order of the Kingston Board of Health, Board of Selectman, and Recreation Commission
+• No Dogs Allowed per order of the Kingston Board of Health.

-• Alcoholic beverages are prohibited from all Town fields.
+• Alcoholic beverages are prohibited from all Town fields; unless otherwise approved through the Board of Selectman for a one day liquor license

 Reasons for Field Closings and Procedure:

-Closure of fields ensure the safety of the athletes, and limits the risk for injury due to unsafe playing condition.
-In addition, the integrity of the fields are taken in to consideration when a field is closed.
-Damage to the fields can have a lasting and costly effect on the playing surface, and could result in an unplayable surface of a field.
+Closure of fields ensure the safety of the athletes and limits the risk for injury due to unsafe playing condition.
+In addition, the integrity of the fields is taken in to consideration when a field is closed.
+Damage to the fields can have a lasting and costly effect on the playing surface and could result in an unplayable surface of a field.

 • If there has been considerable rain which has comprised the integrity of the turf of the field, that field will be closed.
 Ex., mud, topsoil and or grass that is easily pulled up with cleats is reason for closure